 The prisoners went to Bradley Field and Fort Kearney in Connecticut.
 In Maine, they went to Camp Houlton, Hobbstown, Princeton and Seboomook in Maine.
 They were held in a camp in Stark, N.H.

 German POWs who opposed Nazism could find life miserable in the camps.
 Hard-core Hitler followers beat them up, even murdered them.

 Secret Reeducation Camp

-Anti-Nazi prisoners were chosen to create “intellectual diversions” for German POWs.
-The project was called the Idea Factory or just the Factory.
+The War Department chose anti-Nazi prisoners to create “intellectual diversions” for German POWs.
+They then called the project the “Idea Factory” or just the “Factory.”

 - Hans Werner Richter, a novelist who eventually earned worldwide fame for his role in starting the Group 47.

 - Dr. Gustav R. Hocke, Der Ruf’s first editor in chief.
 He was a prize-winning novelist and newspaper correspondent who had been forced to serve as a civilian interpreter for the German Army.
 The Allies captured him in Sicily in September 1944.